Do I Need Rental Car Insurance?

 Depending on your situation and your plans for vehicle ownership and driving in the future, it might make sense to buy your own car insurance policy.
 This is particularly true if you are just renting a car until you can purchase one.
 If you buy car insurance, shopping around and comparing quotes can help you find the best policy at a reasonable price.

 Compare.com makes this easy.
 With our auto insurance comparison tool, you just fill out a single quote request form, which takes about five minutes.
 We’ll look at over 65 insurance companies’ prices and present you with the most affordable options to quickly find the best deal.

 You Don’t Carry Comprehensive or Collision Coverage

 You might have minimal coverage on your vehicle, which is fine depending on how much risk you’re comfortable taking on in your daily driving.
 But if you have minimal coverage without a comprehensive or collision policy, you won’t have much protection for your rental vehicle.
-You may want to purchase rental insurance, including a loss-damage waiver that protects you from being financially responsible for any physical damage your rental car might sustain.
+The insurance company will require you purchase their insurance if your personal auto insurance policy doesn’t have comprehensive and collision coverage on at least one of the vehicles.
+Otherwise, you won’t be able to take the car off the lot.
+Part of the coverage you’ll need is a loss-damage waiver that protects you from being financially responsible for any physical damage your rental car might sustain.

 You Have Low Liability Coverage Maximums